-7.5 The Council is in support of the principle of renewable energy provided it meets the criteria set out in the policy.
+- 7.5 The Council is in support of the principle of renewable energy provided it meets the criteria set out in the policy.
 It will seek to foster community involvement in larger scale renewable energy projects, and recommends that developers of renewable energy projects engage in active consultation and discussion with local communities at an early stage in the planning process.
 The Council will also seek to consider, where appropriate, the opportunity for developing renewable energy projects in association with new large-scale developments, for example district heating networks.
-It will also support community-led initiatives for renewable and low carbon energy where they are in line with this policy.

-7.6 Proposals for renewable energy developments will almost always have some local environmental implications.
+It will also positively support community-led initiatives for renewable and low carbon energy where they are in line with this policy, for example community led anaerobic digestion schemes. - 7.6 Proposals for renewable energy developments will almost always have some local environmental implications.
 Any significant adverse impact will be weighed against the wider social, economic and environmental benefits including those of reducing emissions.
 Some renewable energy projects may be subject to an environmental impact assessment (EIA).
 This will be the case where a scheme is likely to have significant environmental implications for the surrounding area during its development and/or operation.
-Further information on EIA can be found in Planning for Renewable Energy: A Companion Guide to PPS22 or any subsequent revisions of this document.

-7.7 Proposals for all renewable energy developments should consider the environmental effects of the distribution lines between the development and the point of connection to the national grid.
-Consideration should also be given to the environmental impact of access tracks where these are required to construct and maintain the proposed development.

-7.8 In addition to this Local Plan Policy, Policy 42 - Wind Energy provides further guidance to assess wind energy developments.
+Further information on EIA can be found in Planning for Renewable Energy: A Companion Guide to PPS22 or any subsequent revisions of this document. - 7.7 Proposals for all renewable energy developments should consider the environmental effects of the distribution lines between the development and the point of connection to the national grid.
+Consideration should also be given to the environmental impact of access tracks where these are required to construct and maintain the proposed development. - 7.8 Additionally, the RSPB will be consulted where development has the potential to impact significant populations of sensitive birds species or their habitats, and Friends of the Lake District will be consulted where renewable energy development has the potential to impact on high value landscapes. - 7.9 In addition to this Local Plan Policy, Policy 38 Wind Energy provides further guidance to assess wind energy developments.